 Another way to speed up time in Minecraft is by changing the day and night cycle with commands.
 This way is pretty simple and does not affect your gameplay as much as the other two options.
 To use this command make sure cheats are on, open the chat like shown above, and type: time set (time you want).
 You can set the time to day, midnight, night, noon, and number values from 0 to 24000.
 Daytime starts at 0 and nighttime starts at 13000 for reference.
 In Bedrock, you can also set the time to sunset.

-Now you know a couple of ways to speed up gameplay and your character using commands!
-If you want to read more about what you can do with commands in Minecraft, check out cool Minecraft commands.
+Now you know a couple of ways to speed up gameplay and your character using commands.
+To learn more about what you can do with commands in Minecraft, check out cool Minecraft commands.

 Did you know there are mods you can use to speed up Minecraft?
-If you think mods are exciting or want to learn more about them, try one of our many Minecraft coding classes that teach students how to code in Minecraft!
+If your student thinks mods are exciting or wants to learn more about them, enroll your child in one of our many Minecraft modding classes that teach students how to code in Minecraft.

-Minecraft Redstone Engineering is an excellent start for students in grades 2-5, before moving on to Minecraft Modding Quest.
-Meanwhile Minecraft Code to Mod is tailored for grades 5 and up.
-In these live online classes, students will learn how to make changes to Minecraft that make it their own unique experience!
-Hope to see you in class.
+Minecraft Redstone Engineering is an excellent starting point for students in grades 2-5, before moving on to Minecraft Modding Quest.
+Meanwhile Minecraft Code to Mod is tailored for grades 4 and up.
+In these live online classes led by an expert, students will learn how to make changes to Minecraft that make it their own unique experience.
+They can even earn a certificate.
+I hope to see your child in class!

 Written by Create & Learn instructor Andrew Harper.
 Andrew has always had an interest in coding, and after he got his degree and certification in education, he realized that he could be a coding teacher!
 From there, he started researching and learning a lot on how to integrate computational thinking into education.
 His dream is to one day create educational software, materials, board games, and video games that encourage students to apply critical thinking and STEM foundations to improve their classrooms and communities.
 He always tells his students, “ if you can imagine it you can create it in code!”